You got to where you are today because of the power of words.

 It's not enough to tell your audience what your product or service does.

 Luckily, you're not alone.
 Plenty of marketers have been in your shoes and have offered their copywriting knowledge freely so you can get back to business and get those conversions coming in.

-Here are my time-tested, marketer-approved tips that well-known copywriting experts have used to boost their on-page conversions.
+Here are my time-tested, marketer-approved copywriting secrets that well-known experts have used to boost their on-page conversions.

 A study done by Unbounce in 2017 shows that copy that uses words that evoke feelings of trust corresponds to a higher conversion rate, particularly in the Travel and Business Services industries.

 For copywriters, this makes sense: if your copy works on your clients, it'll work on your client's clients (it's bananas all the way down).
 Trust gives us that gut feeling that things are going to turn out great, and it's that gut feeling that ultimately decides whether you'll get that conversion or not.